andreas131989/ansible_cmdb/README.md

 ## Getting Started

-First make sure to clone the repository.
+First, make sure to clone the repository.
 In the *dev* folder, the user can create a local test environment to test the project.
 More instructions on how to create this environment can be found in that directory.

 ## Prerequisites